Skyway666/Assignment-2--Pathfinding/README.md

 Innovations:

 From previous project:

 - Enemies are loaded from the map xml

 - Enemy initial values and ground enemies' pathfinding distance can be set from the config xml

 - Every entity in the entity system has its own save and load

-- Walls' height and pits' width are calulated, so the ground enemies know whether if they can jump them or not.
+- Walls' height and pits' width are calulated, so the ground enemies know whether if they can jump them or not

-- "Walkable tiles" for ground enemies are positioned automatically on top of wall colliders without anything on top of them.
+- "Walkable tiles" for ground enemies are positioned automatically on top of wall colliders without anything on top of them

 From this project:

 - Pause implemented